-The rule also provides that, in determination of student income, financial assistance in excess of tuition assistance received by the student will be included in annual income for determination of eligibility for Section 8 assistance.
+The rule also provides that, in determination of student income, financial assistance in excess of tuition assistance for tuition and eligible fees received by the student will be included in annual income for determination of eligibility for Section 8 assistance.
 However, if student loans are part of the financial assistance package, the loan proceeds will not be included as annual income.